Gene Simmons: Views on Israel

 In March 2011, Simmons visited his birth country, Israel.
 He described the trip as a "life changing experience".
 He talked about how he still feels that he is an Israeli: "I'm Israeli.
 I'm a stranger in America.
 I'm an outsider".
 While there, Simmons met his half-brother Kobi, and triplet half-sisters Drora, Sharon and Ogenia.
 He also visited his estranged father's grave.
-Simmons announced he has plans to take Kiss to Israel, something that happened first in 2015 with a concert in Tel Aviv.
+Simmons announced he had plans to take Kiss to Israel, something that happened first in 2015 with a concert in Tel Aviv.
 He has said that he is an ardent supporter of Israel.
 At a press conference in Israel, he spoke in both Hebrew and English.
 During his visit to Israel in 2011, he also stated that the artists refusing to perform in Israel for political reasons are "stupid".

 During the 2006 Lebanon War between Israel and Hezbollah in Lebanon, Simmons sent a televised message of support (in both English and Hebrew) to an Israeli soldier seriously wounded in fighting in Lebanon, calling him his "hero".

 On November 6, 2015, he attended a Friends of the Israel Defense Forces gala in Beverly Hills, which raised more than $31 million.

-In a 2024 interview with Sky News Australia, Simmons called the Gaza War protests “well intentioned but misinformed”.
+In a 2024 interview with Sky News Australia, Simmons called the Gaza War protests "well intentioned but misinformed".